Bare-eyed pigeon: Description

 Male bare-eyed pigeons are 32 to 37 cm long and females 30 to 34.5 cm.
 They weigh about 274 g.
 Male and female plumage is the same.
 Their head, neck, and breast are mauve-pink.
 The orange-brown eye is surrounded by bare skin, a narrow blue ring and a wider outer area of reddish brown.
 The neck and upper back have a bronze-black and pale brown scaled appearance and the lower back and rump are pale bluish gray.
 The chin and vent region are white.
 The closed wing shows a broad white patch.
 The juvenile is a paler version of the adults.

 Distribution and habitat

 The bare-eyed pigeon is found on the Caribbean coasts of Colombia and Venezuela and the near-shore islands of Aruba, Curaçao, Bonaire, Margarita, and Blanquilla.
 It primarily inhabits an arid landscape of thorn scrub, cactus, and acacia and is also found in mangroves and cultivated areas.
 It can be found as high as 400 m above sea level on the mainland but is generally much lower.

+The species was also introduced to the island of Saint Martin in the Caribbean at the end of 2012 or the beginning of 2013, where its population has since greatly increased and spread across the entire island.